Engage: annual learning and teaching conference 2017

 This workshop is run using Canvas, and showcases some of its features, investigating your thoughts on a Digital Campus.

 Toby Carter is a principal lecturer and Director of Learning, Teaching & Assessment and Mat Timmis is a senior lecturer in Sport and Exercise Sciences, both in the Faculty of Science & Technology.

 - 22 Your classroom management – Dr Linda Brown

 This workshop session explores preferences and attitudes towards classroom behaviour and management.
 It further probes the common problems and challenges many tutors encounter – both low-level and persistent ones.
 Finally, the session provides a forum for sharing strategies leading to a more engaged and engaging classroom experience for everyone.
 Please come prepared with your mobile device, ideas and experiences of disruptive behaviour and successful strategies you’ve encountered.

 Dr Linda Brown is an Academic Developer, Anglia Learning & Teaching.
 Some areas of her work include classroom management, inclusive learning, teaching and assessment, and student retention and engagement.

-In this interactive workshop, Mark will explore the interface of technology and inclusivity, experience first-hand some of our design decisions, and reflect upon what this means for continued strides into digital education.
+In this interactive workshop, Mark explores the interface of technology and inclusivity, experience first-hand some of our design decisions, and reflect upon what this means for continued strides into digital education.
 This session will be informed using a resource informed by our students, which integrates ideas around technological intervention and inclusivity.
 The interface between education and technology is only as good as the designer, and we hope this workshop will inspire great accessible learning.
 The future of Higher Education technology is exciting – let’s make it accessible to all.